When you're too busy, decisions are made that impair client experiences, degrade quality, and damage relationships. Learn how to avoid these mistakes.

 You can’t expect clients to have the industry knowledge and expertise that you do.

 When you have more work than you can handle and are operating at or above capacity, it takes everything you have to keep your freelance business running.
-When this happens, you abandon normal processes and produces in favor of speed, and rush through tasks to get them done.
-Rather than working in focused blocks of time, you jump from task to task, and attention to detail suffers.
+When this happens, you abandon reliable systems in favor of speed, and rush through tasks to get them done.
+Rather than working in focused blocks of time, you attempt to multitask and attention to detail suffers.
 This causes things to slip through the cracks and quality control suffers.

 When you’re at your busiest, self-care, systems, and time management become vital.